AntiFreeze

 The privacy story.

-AntiFreeze collects literally nothing.
-It's a working counterexample to the assumption that useful apps require user data.
+No accounts, no data collection, permission-gated notifications, optional location, and a self-hosted encrypted push system with no third-party vendor.
+A working counterexample to the assumption that useful apps require user data.

 Built bilingual from day one.